haskell/cabal/doc/Cabal.markdown

     Dependencies like `foo >= 1.2 && < 1.3` turn out to be very common
     because it is recommended practise for package versions to correspond to API versions.
-There is a special syntax to support this use:
+As of Cabal 1.6, there is a special syntax to support this use:

     ~~~~~~~~~~~~~~~~
     build-depends: foo ==1.2.*
     ~~~~~~~~~~~~~~~~

     It is only syntactic sugar.
 It is exactly equivalent to `foo >= 1.2 && < 1.3`.

+    Note: Prior to Cabal 1.8, build-depends specified in each section were global to all sections.
+This was unintentional, but some packages were written to depend on it, so if you need your build-depends to be local to each section, you must specify at least `Cabal-Version: >= 1.8` in your `.cabal` file.

 `other-modules:` _identifier list_
 :   A list of modules used by the component but not exposed to users.